Jmuccigr/scripts/README.md

 - convert_pdf: Use pdfimages to get the right dpi for a PDF and pass that along to convert.

-- clean_and_ocr_PDF.sh: replace the OCR in an existing PDF.
-You can choose to keep the original first page with its text.
-This leaves the original PDF otherwise the same.
-Good for cleaning up those JSTOR files with horrible OCR.
-It will also call pdf_remove_metadata.py to remove the metadata except for author and title.

 - fix_scans.sh: Offers a whole bunch of cleaning options for image files.
 Good for poor scans.

 - ocr_images.sh: Performs OCR on a series of image files and then dumps them all into a single PDF which is scaled to fit on both US Letter and A4 paper (8x10.5" max size).
 Replaced by using img2pdf followed by ocrmypdf.

 - pdf_remove_metadata.py: uses pikepdf to remove all the metadata from a PDF, optionally keeping author and title.

+- redo_ocr.sh: redoes the OCR on an existing PDF, preserving the first page and some metadata, if you like.
+Uses qpdf, ocrmypdf, and tesseract to do the actual work.
+Good for cleaning up those JSTOR files with horrible OCR.

 - wikitbl.pl: a perl script that converts simple text tables to wikipedia-style tables.